getshifter/wceu-workshop/README.md

 - [Install Docker Compose](https://docs.docker.com/compose/install/)
 - Clone this [repo](https://github.com/getshifter/wceu-workshop)
 - If running, shut down the following: MAMP, WAMP, VVV, etc.
+- Check to see if Docker is running with command `docker`
-- Check to see if Docker is running with command `docker`:
+- Check to see if Docker is running with command `docker-compose`

 ```
 $ danielolson : ~/dev/wceu-workshop